For Families

 We recognize that there are situations such as illness or emergencies when students will be missing.
 Teachers will provide extra work and assistance to these students.
 However, much of what is learned in class occurs through the experience of participating in class discussions and activities.
 These cannot be made up in most instances.

 Teachers may be able to give general work for students who are away for other reasons if the teacher is given adequate time to look at their plans.
-However, the student may need to make up the work when they return and do their best to demonstrate the learning outcomes that were missed.
+Please let your child's teacher know as soon as possible if you are planning an extended absence.

-• taking novels for the student to read and have them complete a reading response journal,
+• Read a novel and complete a reading response journal,

-• keeping a scrapbook or photo journal of places visited or events participated in and keeping a diary of the trip for presentation to the class,
+• keep a scrapbook or photo journal of places visited or events participated in and keep a diary of the trip for presentation to the class,

-• keeping a math journal or ledger, recording distances traveled, costs incurred, currency changes or VISA records,
+• keep a math journal or ledger, recording distances traveled, costs incurred, currency changes or VISA records,

-• purchasing a math workbook appropriate to your child's grade level.
+• purchase a math workbook appropriate to your child's grade level.

-Upon return, the teacher will be happy to see the work done, but not for evaluation purposes.
-We trust there is good reason to take your child away from school and therefore the experience of the trip should be the focus while away, with the intention of doing some makeup work upon return to school.
+We recognize that travel and spending time with family and friends has immeasurable value, and therefore the experience of the trip should be the focus while away, with the intention of doing some makeup work upon return to school.

 Websites for Learning